 Additional Relief Funding is Critical:

-Montgomery County received $203,774,467 in relief funds from the $1.9 trillion American Rescue Plan that includes $82 million in currently unallocated funds according to County Executive Elrich.
-The Arts and Humanities sector of Montgomery County requests $10 million of that funding be used to provide $3.5 million in relief annually over three years: FY 2021, FY 2022, and FY 2023.
+Montgomery County received $203,774,467 in relief funds from the $1.9 trillion American Rescue Plan.
+The Arts and Humanities sector of Montgomery County requested $10 million of that funding be used to provide $10 million in relief over three years.
+AHCMC received funding in FY 2021 and FY 2023 and requests a final tranche of funding in FY 2024 of $3.65 million to meet the community’s needs and complete our initial $10 million request.